marcoalopez/IDEAproject/IDEA_project.md

 > **Plain language summary:** The average grain size and the grain size populations are some of the most used features to study the microstructure of rocks and in particular recrystallization.
 This paper provides guidelines for determining average grain sizes and confidence intervals from grain size populations.
 Using computer simulations and resampling techniques, we found that the geometric mean and the confidence intervals for the geometric mean provide the best balance between efficiency and robustness (being the median the best alternative) in recrystallized grain size populations.
 [Grab the PDF here if you're interested!](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/docs/2020_JSG_SG_104042.pdf).

+Lopez-Sanchez MA, Tommasi A, Ben Ismail W, Barou F. Dynamic recrystallization by subgrain rotation in olivine revealed by high-spatial resolution electron backscatter diffraction.
+Submitted in 01/2021.
+[Grab the preprint here](https://eartharxiv.org/repository/view/1973/)

+Ben Ismail W, Tommasi A, Lopez-Sanchez MA, Barou F, Rutter EH.
+Deformation of upper mantle rocks with contrasting initial fabrics in axial extension.
+Submitted in 01/2021.
+[Grab the preprint here](http://arxiv.org/abs/2101.03362)

-**Yet to come**: _DIC experiments on ice, dynamic recrystallization and strain localization experiments in olivine and magnesium_
+**Yet to come**: _DIC experiments on ice and magnesium_

 ### 3.1 Codes released